-Any list of charming Kansas small towns starts with Abilene, our 2021 Best U.S. Small Town winner, and Lindsborg, winner in the most Hallmark Movie–Esque Small Town category and finalist for the title of Friendliest Small Town in the U.S. But don’t stop there.
+Any list of charming Kansas small towns starts with Abilene.
+After all, it was our 2021 Best U.S. Small Town winner and our 2022 Friendliest Small Town winner.
+Not to be outdone, nearby Lindsborg won the 2021 most Hallmark Movie–Esque Small Town category and was a finalist for the title of Friendliest Small Town in the U.S. But don’t stop there.
 Kansas is full of small towns that you will love.
 Each one offers fun dining, history, and recreation.
 These are seven of my favorites.

 Some of these communities have hosted me, but all opinions are my own.